Diamond Head Vista

 No analysis available

-MLS checkbox TRACHU appears in 14 of 20 current listings and was previously high confidence.
-At least one public remark explicitly mentions a 'trash chute' (quote: 'trash chute'), and the high frequency of TRACHU in MLS data across different listings supports that the building has a trash chute system.
-Evidence is strong and consistent.
+The MLS checkbox TRACHU appears in 16 of 20 current listings and at least one public remark explicitly cites a 'trash chute' (with other listings referencing common building trash/maintenance conveniences).
+Combined with strong historical MLS support and agent remarks, there is high confidence the building has a trash chute system.

 No analysis available